-While things will look a little different this year, the month of October would not be complete without the Halloween tradition.
+While things will look a little different again this year, the month of October would not be complete without the Halloween tradition.

 Registration is required.
-There is a maximum of six people (from the same bubble) per 25 minute time slot.
-Admission for the Haunted Halloween spooktacular event is $5 per person.
+There is a maximum of six people per 15 minute time slot.
+Admission for the Haunted Halloween spooktacular event is $5 per person and children under 5 are free.
 Costumes are encouraged and an adult must accompany young children.

 NOT recommended for players 13 years of age and younger.

+Trent Valley Archives returns for another spooky season with their Eerie Ashburnham Walking Tours.
+Beginning on Wednesday, October 20th and running until Friday, October 29th, these East City tours will bring alive the dark side of Ashburnham.
 Friendly and knowledgeable guides will lead you by lantern light through the streets, expertly weaving together the ghosts and the stories behind them.